• Home

 Does Magnetic Island have internet?

 I cannot believe this is one of the most asked questions on Google 😂.
 But yes, Maggie has electricity and internet.
 However, just like in other remote areas, the internet and mobile phones don’t work everywhere.
-Like my parent’s house can sometimes be a dead zone, so be mindful of that!
+Like my parents’ house can sometimes be a dead zone, so be mindful of that!
+To ensure more stable and secure connectivity while travelling in remote Australian locations like Magnetic Island, consider using a VPN for Australia to enhance your internet reliability and protect your browsing activity when public networks are your only option.

 Are there ATMs on Magnetic Island?